65 percent of children now entering primary school will hold jobs that currently don’t exist.

 This means that future jobs will look vastly different by the time they graduate.
 Research indicates that by 2025, we will lose over 5 million jobs to automation.
 While machines and robots become smarter and capable at fulfilling logic-based tasks, they may not be able to match our level of creativity or critical thinking.
 The new artificial intelligence revolution will change what it means to be employable.

-Here are the top 5 skills you need for a digital age:
+Here are the top 5 skills you need for the digital age:

 Let’s start by defining what emotional intelligence is.
 Emotional intelligence is the ability to understand and manage your own emotions and those of the people around you.
 Intelligent machines can identify problems and offer solutions but we need emotionally intelligent people to motivate a team, boost morale and interact with others.
 Emotional intelligence is necessary to collaborate with others in an increasingly complex work environment.
 Many companies are also moving away from merely relying on functional excellence such as having good educational qualifications to seeking out employees with good emotional intelligence traits such as empathy and humility.
 Leaders need to possess emotional intelligence so that they can manage employees better during times of uncertainty.